houseos/secure_control_protocol/README.md

 -d, --deviceId=<Can be looked up in the json with the provisioned devices.>    The ID of the device to control.
 -j, --json=<Path in the filesystem.>                                           Path to the JSON file containing all known devices.

-Run "scp-client.exe help" to see global options
+Run "scp-client.exe help" to see global options.
 ```

 ### Provision